"Who Are You?"

 - There were three expansion ports total.
 One was for a high-speed network adapter/modem used for online/LAN games (though very few used it).
 One was for the GameBoy Player.
 The last one never got used.

 - The Game Boy Advance had an accessory that allowed it to be connected to one of the GameCube's controller ports.
 This was used in Pokémon Colosseum and Pokémon XD to transfer Pokémon back and forth.
+It was also notably used in Animal Crossing to allow access to Animal Island and free pattern tools.
 However, Square Enix was a notable abuser of this with Final Fantasy Crystal Chronicles, where each Game Boy Advance was the controller.

 - There are three versions of the intro jingle; the one played upon startup is dependent on whether 0, 1-3, or 4 players are pressing the Z button.
 The music is in a 7/8 time signature.